Legal contract management of construction projects

 - Change order management: Qualities, deadlines, costs by (i) pro-active and preventive contract design to avoid the necessity of change orders and (ii) a continuous adjustment of ongoing contracts to implement and define change orders

 What makes the difference is the involvement of an experienced international lawyer to incorporate, integrate and monitor Western standards in Thai construction contracts, procedures, and process engineering.
+PUGNATORIUS Ltd. is a Bangkok-based specialist provider of bespoke transactional legal and tax advice in the corporate and property legal and taxation industry sectors.
 Feel free to ask PUGNATORIUS for a particular consultancy offer.
-Secure your villa in paradise.